 It is pending to decide the CHANNEL MODEL (for indoor environments).
 This decision shall be taken for the Technical Report in March.

-When 3GPP went from low freq to high freq, some relevant aspects were missed/dropped and that the reason why it failed.
+When 3GPP went from low frequency to high freqquency, some relevant aspects were missed/dropped and that the reason why it failed.
 However, the IEEE model does consider those aspects.

 Moray: prefer to take IEEE model because the scenarios are similar.
 3GPP focuses on the environments and complex in many scenarios.